All-On-4® Dental Implants in the Dallas-Fort Worth Metroplex Area

 Patients have become educated on dental implants over the past decade, but most don’t think to ask about what material their restorative teeth are made of.
 Until now, there have been only two options: acrylic hybrid and zirconia (or some form of porcelain) for implant-retained crowns (dental implants) and full-mouth restorations (All-on-4®).

 As the leading dental implant technology, XircOn Ultra and XircOn Ultimate boasts unbeatable advantages over other options like acrylic and zirconia.
-At Radiance Dentistry, Dental Implant Center, we are proud to be the only provider in the Irving area that offers All-on-4® dental implants with XircOn Ultra and XircOn Ultimate.
+At Radiance Dentistry, Dental Implant Center, we are proud to be the only provider in the Dallas-Fort Worth area that offers All-on-4® dental implants with XircOn Ultra and XircOn Ultimate.